Alphonse256/JS-Fetch_API/README.md

 Through this JAVASCRIPT COURSE, we will explore all the ideas of Fetching API's.
 You will get to learn everything concerning API's practically by interacting with many projects having the same concept.
-After understanding everything in this repo, you access free API's from https://api-ninjas.com/
+After understanding everything in this repo, you access free API's from https://api-ninjas.com/ for the dad-jokes and more other apis if interested.

 Enjoy your coding journey!!!